M. N. Nambiar: Death

 Nambiar suffered from bacterial infection and died at his residence in Chennai on 19 November 2008.
-He was survived by his wife Rugmini Amma, 2 sons — one, a senior BJP leader Sukumar Nambiar, and the other, Mohan Nambiar, a prominent businessman based in Coimbatore and a daughter, Sneha Nambiar who was married to actor Sarath Babu.
-His eldest son Sukumar Nambiar died on 8 January 2012 aged 63 and later, his wife Rugmini Amma also died on 11 April 2012 aged 82.
+He was survived by his wife Rukmani, 2 sons — one, a senior BJP leader Sukumar Nambiar, and the other, Mohan Nambiar, a prominent businessman based in Coimbatore and a daughter, Sneha Nambiar who was married to actor Sarath Babu.
+His eldest son Sukumar Nambiar died on 8 January 2012 aged 63 and later, his wife Rukmani also died on 11 April 2012 aged 82.